Testnizer

 Load proto files, invoke all four streaming modes, and inspect metadata with Testnizer's native gRPC engine.

-Testnizer uses @grpc/grpc-js and @grpc/proto-loader in the main process — no reflection server required, no intermediary proxy, no port forwarding.
+Testnizer uses @grpc/grpc-js and @grpc/proto-loader in the main process — no intermediary proxy, no port forwarding.

 Opening a gRPC tab

 Click + NewgRPC.
-The editor opens with a proto file picker and an empty service browser.
+The editor opens with a proto source picker and an empty service browser.

 Click Select .proto file and pick the file from disk.
 Testnizer parses the file (including any local imports from the same directory tree) and populates the Service and Method dropdowns.